-Abernethy is a registered charity.
-We work with hundreds of school children each year using the outdoors and adventure activities to help young people grow in the four capacities of the Curriculum for Excellence and to help them learn through their experience outside the classroom.
-We provide rich experiences and through Explore seek to engender spiritual development.
+Here at Abernethy, we work with hundreds of school children each year using the outdoors and adventure activities to help young people grow in the four capacities of the Curriculum for Excellence and to help them learn through their experience outside the classroom.
 We follow the ethos of the Scottish Government’s current policy on Religious Observance / Time for Reflection as part of our Explore programme.

 Explore is a normal part of life in all the Abernethy centres and as it fulfils the ethos and adopts the criteria of Religious Observance it is hoped that all visiting schools will take part.
 If you wish to opt out, please let us know in advance of your visit so we can alter your programme accordingly.